roman-milk/roman-milk.github.io/the-next-one.md

  "I might as well get this out.
 I screwed up baby.
 I never should have started dating that asshole when I got to Baylor.
 I had what I wanted right here and I let it get away from me.
 I'm going to do whatever I have to do to get you back and that means that I need to stay close to you whenever I'm home from school and if that means I have to be your stand-by designated reliever then that is what I will be.
 I have a week and a half before I go back to school and I'm hoping by then I'll have you back and waiting for me to come home on weekends.
 Don't forget my dad works for an airline and I have pass privileges so I can easily get home.
 I'm going to fight for you baby.
 Now that I've fed you I'm going to fuck you."

  She stood up, dropped the robe to display her naked body and then she walked to the bedroom.
 I wiped my mouth with a napkin and got up to follow her.
-Report_Story #2